nair0lf32/zer0ne-blog/content/writeups/TryHackMe/Pokemon/index.md

  return 0;
 ```

-now with the credentials we can bocome ash
+now with the credentials we can become ash

 ```bash
 pokemon@root:~/Videos/Gotta/Catch/Them/ALL!$ su ash